 A regional, temporal or social variety within a single language is a dialect.
 It differs in pronunciation, grammar and vocabulary from the standard language, which is in itself a socially favoured dialect.
-Hence, a dialect is a variation of language sufficiently different to be considered a separate entity within a language but not 132 different enough to be classed as a separate language.
+Hence, a dialect is a variation of language sufficiently different to be considered a separate entity within a language but not different enough to be classed as a separate language.
 As discussed earlier in 1.2.1 sometimes it is difficult to decide whether a variety constitutes dialect or a different language, as it may be blurred by political boundaries, as it is exemplified Dutch and some Low German dialects.
 Dialects are dialects not because of linguistic reasons but because of political or cultural reasons.
 It is customary to describe them as varieties of a language according to users.
 For example, Puneri, Kolhapuri, Khandeshi, Ahirani, Kokani, etc. are some of the dialects of Marathi.

 Sapir makes no real difference between a dialect and a language.
 Grierson also finds it difficult to decide whether a given form of speech is an independent language or a dialect of some other definite form of speech.
 Hudson too points out that even in England no distinction was made between 'language' and 'dialect' till the term 'dialect' was borrowed from Greek.
 In Greece the terms, 'language' and 'dialect' emerged due to the existence of clearly distinct written varieties of Classical Greece.
 These varieties were associated with different areas and used for different kinds of literature.
 There are two different terms, dialecte and patois in French.
-Dialecte is used only to refer to regional varieties which are not written.
-English, on the other hand, distinguishes 'language' and 'dialect' as per the difference of size and difference of prestige and mutual intelligibility for delimiting languages.
+Dialecte is used only to refer to regional varieties which are written and have a literature and patois is used only to refer to regional varieties which are not written.
+English, on the other hand, distinguishes 'language' and 'dialect' as per the difference of size and difference of size, prestige and mutual intelligibility for delimiting languages.